-- Certificates are made available for collection from Goldington Academy on a specific date in November - If you are unable to attend school on that date, you can collect your certificates in person from the school reception.
-You will need to show a photo ID - If you are unable to collect your certificate from reception you must nominate a responsible person, and provide written consent that this person may collect your certificates on your behalf.
-This nominated person must present your written consent and photographic ID to reception staff - Uncollected Certificates will be retained by the school for a maximum of two years and then be confidentially destroyed - Certificates are important documents.
+- Certificates are made available for collection from Goldington Academy in November, the date will be confirmed in Autumn 2025 - If you are unable to attend school on that date, you can collect your certificates at another time, please contact examoffice@goldington.beds.sch.uk to arrange this - You can nominate a responsible person to collect your certificates on your behalf, by providing written consent to Mrs Henderson.
+This nominated person must present photographic ID - Uncollected Certificates will be retained by the school for a maximum of two years and then be confidentially destroyed - Certificates are important documents.
 Most educational institutions and potential employers will ask to see your original certificates.
 If you lose or fail to collect your certificates, you will need to obtain duplicates from the relevant Awarding Body.
 This currently costs in the region of £50.00 per certificate